pallets/flask/docs/quickstart.rst

 .. versionadded:: 0.3

-Sometimes you might be in a situation where you deal with data that should be correct, but actually is not.
-For example you may have some client-side code that sends an HTTP request to the server but it's obviously malformed.
+Sometimes you may encounter a situation where you deal with data that should be correct, but is not.For example you may have some client-side code that sends an HTTP request to the server but it's obviously malformed.
 This might be caused by a user tampering with the data, or the client code failing.
 Most of the time it's okay